mizmay/standalone_web_maps_foss4g2025/workshop/step-04.md

 3. **Check in different browsers**: Try opening in Chrome, Firefox<sup>*</sup>, and Safari

 <sup>*</sup> *There is currently a [bug](https://github.com/protomaps/PMTiles/issues/584) in Firefox that prevents PMTiles from rendering correctly via Github Pages.
-There's a simple fix and we're hopeful it will get merged.*
+There's a simple fix and we're hopeful it will get merged soon.*

 ### What You Have Now